metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/mixbyglyph.png)

 **rule**: the specimen scrolls.
 Where possible, horizontally all typesetting is fitted to the panel width.
 The setup line does not scroll with the specimen (fixed position).

+The default mouse pointer for the whole UI—and certainly in a specimen—is ccs value “default” (i.e. arrow, pointing north-north-west).

 ### glyph boxes
 clicking on a glyph or between two glyphs depends on the glyph boxes; these are rectangles based on the font metrics that can be drawn ‘around’ each glyph.
 Below we see for the glyphs ‘A’ and ‘V’ how their box overlap is resolved by ‘splitting the difference’ and two non-overlapping boxes are created: